Sunday, 6 May 2007

 9 April – Keurboom Strand – Storms River Village - 58 km

-Shortly beyond Keurboom Strand was Storms River, a highly scenic ride as the road ran through the Tsitsikamma National Park.
-The area was littered with adventure activities, from bridge swings and tubing to 5-day hiking trails.
+Just beyond Keurboom Strand was Storms River, and the road leading there was a treat, winding through the stunning Tsitsikamma National Park.
+The area offered an exciting array of adventure activities, ranging from bridge swings to tubing and even five-day hiking trails for the most adventurous souls.

 10 April - Storms River - Jeffreys Bay - 114 km